 Do I need to take these certifications in order?
 Do I need to take all of them?

 No. This is a recommended pathway, but it’s not a requirement.
-It depends on your job needs or interests.
+Your pathway will vary depending on your job needs or interests.
 In general, the pathway follows a hierarchy of skills needed for IT security; each certification builds upon the skills from the previous one.
-You can find the recommended level of experience for each certification on the page, Which Certification Is Right for Me?
+Find out which CompTIA certification is best for your job role.

 Can I take these exams with no IT or cybersecurity experience?